Hans Staudinger

-Hans Staudinger (born 16 August 1889 in Worms, Germany; died 25 February 1980 in New York City, NY) was a politician of the Social Democratic Party of Germany (SPD) and an economist, as well as a secretary of state in the Prussian trade ministry from 1929 to 1932.
+Hans Staudinger (born 16 August 1889 in Worms, Germany; died 25 February 1980 in New York City, NY) was a politician of the Social Democratic Party of Germany (SPD) and an economist, as well as a state secretary in the Prussian trade ministry from 1929 to 1932.
 From November 1932 to June 1933 he was a Social Democrat member of the Reichstag.

 Youth

 Staudinger was born to the gymnasium (high school) teacher Franz Staudinger and his wife Auguste Staudinger, née Wenck, and was baptised as a Protestant.
 He had two brothers and one sister.
 His father was a leading theorist of the cooperative movement and was connected to prominent Social Democrats such as August Bebel and Eduard Bernstein.
 His friendship with the latter lasted his whole life.

 Hans Staudinger acquired his Abitur at the Ludwig-Georgs-Gymnasium in Darmstadt.
 He started an apprenticeship as a carpenter while still at school, but did not pursue this.
 He also temporarily worked as an engine stoker.
 The incentive for this came from his father, who wanted his son to have insight into the world of the working classes.
 His brother Hermann Staudinger, who received the 1953 Nobel Prize for Chemistry, followed a similar path at the request of his father.